alex-nickerson/StR-Beats/README.md

 ## Future Updates

-- Allow more characters in the name of a beat by making the UI more responsive to scaling
-- Allow users to signup so anyone can upload music
+- ~~Be able to search for specific beats~~
+- ~~Add multiple pages so that all beats don't get stacked on a single page (causing a lot of scrolling)~~
+- Add sorting by key

+#### If users can sign up:

 - Allow users to sign out
 - Add "profiles" for users that will display their provided information and the music they have uploaded
-- ~~Be able to search for specific beats~~
 - Allow users to remove beats they have added
 - Allow users to edit beats they have created
-- ~~Add multiple pages so that all beats don't get stacked on a single page (causing a lot of scrolling)~~
-- Add sorting by key

 ## Acknowledgements